Carlton, Victoria: Housing

-Apartments (83.2%) are the most common form of housing.
+As of 2021, apartments (80.7%) remain the most common form of housing.
 Carlton's apartments are low incomes, including crisis and student accommodation, with Housing Commission of Victoria towers and modern student apartment buildings.
 The two main housing commission estates are between Lygon and Rathdowne Streets, and between Nicholson and Canning Streets.
 These are configured as a mixture of 4 and 5-storey walk-up flats and 22-storey high-rise towers which are in the process of being redeveloped as mixed-tenure housing.
-76.8% of Carlton's housing is rented, the vast majority of which is concentrated in these apartment towers.
+72.3% of Carlton's housing is rented, the vast majority of which is concentrated in these apartment towers.
 The development of new apartment buildings to accommodate international student market since the late 1990s has transformed the once low-rise skyline of Swanston Street, so that its predominant height is about 10–11 storeys.
-Some strata-titled apartments are clustered fronting suburb's parks and gardens.
+Some strata-titled apartments are clustered fronting the suburb's parks and gardens.

-Semi-detached housing makes up most of the remaining occupied private dwellings (14.7%).
+Semi-detached housing makes up most of the remaining occupied private dwellings (17.1%).
 Much of this type of housing is the suburb's remaining stock of terrace houses which proliferated in the Victorian era.
-Today these homes are highly sought after, attract high prices and have been the primary of gentrification.
+Today these homes are highly sought after, attract high prices and have been the primary focus of gentrification.
 Many are contained within heritage overlays and have individual heritage listings.
-Some of the best examples of this style can be found on Drummond Street, a long wide boulevard flanked by grand homes, including Rosaville (no46 built 1883), Drummond Terrace (no 93-105 built 1890–91), Lothian Terrace (no175-179 built 1865–69), Terraces at 313&315 (1889).
+Some of the best examples of this style can be found on Drummond Street, a long wide boulevard flanked by grand homes, including Rosaville (no 46 built 1883), Drummond Terrace (nos 93-105 built 1890–91), Lothian Terrace (no 175-179 built 1865–69), Terraces at 313 & 315 (1889).
 Though many terraces in Carlton no longer function as residences and have either been converted for mixed-use or facaded as part of larger developments.